 3. Overexertion Injuries

 While each of these three types of workplace injuries has shown to be quite common, there’s one that tops the list.
 According to the National Safety Council, injuries that occur due to overexertion are the most common workplace injuries, making up 35% of all reported work injuries in the United States and resulting in almost as many missed workdays as the common cold.
-Most overexertion injuries affect the muscles in your back, and can lead to chronic and debilitating pain that may require extensive treatment (or, in some cases, surgery).
-However, any muscle can become damaged due to overwork.
-Workers who are most at risk for overexertion injuries include those that consistently perform heavy lifting tasks, such as delivery professionals and construction workers.
-That said, even office workers can potentially sustain an overexertion injury from sitting in an improper position or using unsuitable desks and chairs.
+Most overexertion injuries affect the muscles in your back and can lead to chronic and debilitating pain that may require extensive treatment (or, in some cases, surgery).

-The common denominator between all of these work-related injuries is that without proper treatment -- and sometimes, without cooperation from employers in making the necessary changes to the work environment -- they can all progress into more serious conditions that result in more pain, longer recovery, and more time missed from work.
+The common denominator between all of these common work-related injuries is that without proper treatment -- and sometimes, without cooperation from employers in making the necessary changes to the work environment -- they can all progress into more serious conditions that result in more pain, longer recovery, and more time missed from work.
 If you’re experiencing pain, loss of mobility, or other symptoms of a work-related injury, don’t wait.
 Alert your employer as soon as possible, and call the Work Injury Center at OAA to receive your first exam.

 If you’ve been injured on the job, OAA’s Work Injury Center is here to help you navigate the workers’ compensation process and make a rapid, successful return to work.
 If you’re ready to start living pain-free, schedule an appointment with us today!